 Kids plan their big weekend adventure

-MoneySmart Teaching's Big Weekend
+MoneySmart Teaching's Our Big

 family.
 They will learn how to make decisions about travel, food,

-accommodation and activities based on their budget.
+accommodation and activities on a budget.

 Get your kids to budget for